StefanPahlplatz/Battleships-game/README.md

 # Battleships-game
 Replica of the battleships game.
-Made as response to the programming 2 assessment at Avans.
+Made as a response to the programming 2 assessment at Avans.